Kotlin/dokka/docs/topics/dokka-gradle-troubleshooting-md.md

 [//]: # (title: Dokka Gradle troubleshooting)

+This page describes common issues you may encounter when generating documentation with Dokka in a Gradle build.

+If your issue is not listed here, report any feedback or problems in our [issue tracker](https://kotl.in/dokka-issues) or chat with the Dokka community in the official [Kotlin Slack](https://kotlinlang.slack.com/).
+Get a Slack invite [here](https://kotl.in/slack).

+## Memory issues

 In large projects, Dokka can consume a significant amount of memory to generate documentation.
 This can exceed Gradle’s memory limits, especially when processing large volumes of data.